 In an announcement that caused caffeine addicts everywhere to rejoice, Panera, the U.S.-based bakery-café chain, has introduced an unlimited coffee subscription.
-Called Unlimited Sip Club (previously called MyPanera+Coffee), the program provides unlimited hot coffee, iced coffee, or hot tea at all Panera restaurants for an annual fee of $199 plus tax.
+Called Unlimited Sip Club (previously called MyPanera+Coffee), the program provides unlimited hot coffee, iced coffee, or hot tea at all Panera restaurants for an annual fee of $119 plus tax, or $14.99 a month (this is an increase from the 2020 intro price, which was a mere $8.99 a month).

 Customers can get free refills in-store every two hours.
 It’s a great deal, but did you know that Panera also uses psychology – intentionally or not – to make the offer even more appealing?